rsocket/rsocket/Protocol.md

 requests immediately if it so desires without waiting for a LEASE from the server.

-The client-side Requester that has set the __L__ flag in the SETUP frame MUST wait for the server-side Responder to send a LEASE frame before it can send Requests.
+The client-side Requester that has set the __L__ flag in the SETUP frame MUST wait for the server-side Responder to send a LEASE frame before it can send requests.

 If the server accepts the contents of the SETUP frame, it MUST send a LEASE frame if the SETUP frame set the __L__ flag.
 The server-side Requester may send requests